broadinstitute/seqr/deploy/LOCAL_INSTALL.md

 Annotating a callset with VEP and reference data can be very slow - as slow as several variants / sec per CPU, so although it is possible to run the pipeline on a single machine, it is recommended to use multiple machines.

-To annotate a callset on-prem, first download VEP reference data:
+To annotate a callset on-prem, first download VEP and other reference data.
+If all your data is on GRCh38 (or GRCh37), then download the data only for that genome build.
 ```
 # authenticate to your gcloud account so you can download public reference data
 gcloud auth application-default login